secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 description: Learn about the GitLab for Open Source Program and other open source programs from GitLab's Developer Relations team
 ---

-# About

 GitLab's open source program is part of the [Developer Relations team](/handbook/marketing/developer-relations/).
 It consists of three sub-programs:

-* [**GitLab for Open Source Program**](/handbook/marketing/developer-relations/community-programs/opensource-program/#gitlab-for-open-source-program), through which qualifying open source projects [receive benefits](/solutions/open-source/) like GitLab Ultimate with 50,000 compute minutes for free.
+* [**GitLab for Open Source Program**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-for-open-source-program), through which qualifying open source projects [receive benefits](/solutions/open-source/) like GitLab Ultimate with 50,000 compute minutes for free.
-* [**GitLab Open Source Partners**](/handbook/marketing/developer-relations/community-programs/opensource-program/#gitlab-open-source-partners), a [partnership program](/solutions/open-source/partners) designed for large or prominent open source projects and organizations.
+* [**GitLab Open Source Partners**](/handbook/marketing/developer-relations/community-programs/open-source-program/#gitlab-open-source-partners), a [partnership program](/solutions/open-source/partners) designed for large or prominent open source projects and organizations.
-* [**Consortium Memberships**](/handbook/marketing/developer-relations/community-programs/opensource-program/#consortium-memberships-and-sponsorships), which allow us to [extend GitLab's leadership in key open source initiatives](https://gitlab.com/gitlab-com/marketing/community-relations/open-source-program/consortium-memberships), enhance GitLab's brand, and/or improve engineering alignment
+* [**Consortium Memberships**](/handbook/marketing/developer-relations/community-programs/opensource-program/#consortium-memberships-and-sponsorships), which allow us to [extend GitLab's leadership in key open source initiatives](/handbook/marketing/developer-relations/community-programs/open-source-program/#consortium-memberships-and-sponsorships), enhance GitLab's brand, and/or improve engineering alignment

-# How to reach us
+## How to reach us

 * DRI: [@bbehr](https://gitlab.com/bbehr)
-* Slack channel: #community-programs
+* Slack channel: `#community-programs`
-* Email: opensource@gitlab.com
+* Email: `opensource@gitlab.com`

-# What we're working on
+## What we're working on

 We track our work as part of the Developer Relations [team roadmap](https://go.gitlab.com/community-relations-team-roadmap).
-Our work aligns with [quarterly objectives and key results](https://gitlab.com/groups/gitlab-com/marketing/community-relations/-/epics?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=OSS%20OKR).
 See the [Developer Relations project management page](/handbook/marketing/developer-relations/project-management/) for more detail.

 # GitLab for Open Source Program

 By empowering open source projects with our most advanced features, the [GitLab for Open Source Program](/solutions/open-source/) supports GitLab's mission to make the world a place where anyone can contribute.
 We help make GitLab the best place for open source projects to grow and thrive.

 Send questions about the GitLab for Open Source Program to `opensource@gitlab.com`.